Ozone Garden

 Lessons Learned

-The final report lists the project as an overall success.
-“We believe the St. Louis Ozone Garden’s first year was a success.
+A report about the project states, “We believe the St. Louis Ozone Garden’s first year was a success.
 The public was made aware of O3 pollution, its effects and methods for its reduction; and about the increasing background levels of O3 and its connection with environmental health, conservation and sustainable agriculture.
 We collected high quality O3 and meteorological data, and worked out a reliable wireless data collection system.
 The YES students gained experience working in a garden, and steps were made to think about expanding educational activities based on the Ozone Garden concept.”

-The project encountered many common gardening setbacks: record high temperatures and drought, an irrigation system that overwatered, various bugs and animals eating crops, and plants that were not growing, to name a few.
-A complete seasonal breakdown can be found on pages 7-9.
+However, the project encountered many common gardening setbacks: record high temperatures and drought, an irrigation system that overwatered, various bugs and animals eating crops, and plants that were not growing, to name a few.

 Discover MoreDiscover More